koonerts/algo/docs/algo-templates.md

       FOR each character c in prefix DO
         IF c is not in current.children THEN
-          RETURN empty list  // No words with this prefix Set current to child node for c
+          RETURN empty list  // No words with this prefix Set current to child node FOR c

       // Collect all words with this prefix CollectWords(current, prefix, result)